 METHODS: All patients from January 1, 2013, to December 31, 2015, for whom 911 was called within 7 hours of onset in whom Emergency Medical Services personnel suspected acute stroke were evaluated.

 RESULTS: Among 6132 patients, 3924 (64%) had confirmed diagnosis of stroke (74% ischemic/26% hemorrhagic), yielding diagnostic precision of 64% in the field.
 Of the 2892 patients with acute ischemic stroke, acute reperfusion therapy was given to 29.2% (21.7% intravenous tPA [tissue-type plasminogen activator] only and 7.5% endovascular treatment).
 Rates of endovascular treatment of patients with ischemic stroke increased over time, more than doubling from 5.6% in 2013 to 12.5% (odds ratio per 3-month quarter=1.09; 95% confidence interval, 1.04-1.14;

 CONCLUSIONS: Favorable features of this acute stroke care system include reperfusion therapy in 29.2% of patients with ischemic stroke and substantial increases in endovascular treatment rates over time.
 Continued efforts to optimize acute stroke systems of care can be directed toward improving access to best acute stroke therapies.

 Neurosciences (Brain & Spine)

 Raychev, Radoslav I; Stradling, Dana; Patel, Nirav; Gee, Joey R; Lombardi, David A; Moon, Johnson L; Brown, David M; Pathak, Mayank; Yu, Wengui; Stratton, Samuel J; and Cramer, Steven C, "Evolution of a US County System for Acute Comprehensive Stroke Care."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 331.